abertuccio/users-articles-api/README.md

 ```

-to run tests individually (recomended) add `-- ` and part of the name of files under `/test` folder, example to run `allArticles.test.js`:
+To run tests individually (recomended) add `-- ` and part of the name of files under `/test` folder, example to run `allArticles.test.js`:

 ```
 npm test -- allArticles